sebanc/brunch/install-with-windows.md

 ## Getting Started

 This guide is for installing Brunch to a disk using a Brunch USB.
-This guide requires having a working Brunch USB to initiate the install, you can made one by following the [guide above][brunch-usb-guide-win].
+This guide requires having a working Brunch USB to initiate the install, you can make one by following the [guide above][brunch-usb-guide-win].
 To begin, boot into a working Brunch USB.
 Log into ChromeOS, and open a Crosh Shell with **Ctrl + Alt + T**, then enter `shell` at the prompt.

 ### Selecting a Target Disk